lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Reliability modes

 This specification defines three reliability modes: No-ACK, ACK-Always, and ACK-on-Error.
 ACK-Always and ACK-on-Error operate on windows of SCHC Fragments.
-A window of SCHC Fragments is a subset of the full set of SCHC Fragments needed to carry a packet or an SCHC Packet.
+A window of SCHC Fragments is a subset of the full set of SCHC Fragments needed to carry a SCHC Packet.

 * No-ACK.
 No-ACK is the simplest SCHC Fragment reliability mode.
 The receiver does not generate overhead in the form of acknowledgments (ACKs).
 However, this mode does not enhance reliability beyond that offered by the underlying LPWAN technology.
 In the No-ACK mode, the receiver MUST NOT issue SCHC ACKs.
 See further details in {{No-ACK-subsection}}.

 * ACK-Always.
 The ACK-Always mode provides flow control using a window scheme.
 This mode is also able to handle long bursts of lost SCHC Fragments since detection of such events can be done before the end of the SCHC Packet transmission as long as the window size is short enough.
 However, such benefit comes at the expense of SCHC ACK use.
-In ACK-Always the receiver sends an SCHC ACK after a window of SCHC Fragments has been received, where a window of SCHC Fragments is a subset of the whole number of SCHC Fragments needed to carry a complete SCHC Packet.
+In ACK-Always the receiver sends a SCHC ACK after a window of SCHC Fragments has been received, where a window of SCHC Fragments is a subset of the whole number of SCHC Fragments needed to carry a complete SCHC Packet.
 The SCHC ACK is used to inform the sender if a SCHC fragment in the actual window has been lost or well received.
-Upon an SCHC ACK reception, the sender retransmits the lost SCHC Fragments.
-When an SCHC ACK is lost and the sender has not received it before the expiration of the Retransmission Timer, the sender uses an SCHC ACK request by sending the All-0 empty SCHC Fragment when it is not the last window and the ALL-1 empty Fragment when it is the last window.
+Upon a SCHC ACK reception, the sender retransmits the lost SCHC Fragments.
+When a SCHC ACK is lost and the sender has not received it before the expiration of the Retransmission Timer, the sender uses a SCHC ACK request by sending the All-0 empty SCHC Fragment when it is not the last window and the ALL-1 empty Fragment when it is the last window.
 The maximum number of SCHC ACK requests is MAX_ACK_REQUESTS.
 If the MAX_ACK_REQUEST is reached the transmission needs to be Aborted.
 See further details in {{ACK-Always-subsection}}.

 * ACK-on-Error.
 The ACK-on-Error mode is suitable for links offering relatively low L2 data unit loss probability.
 In this mode, the SCHC Fragment receiver reduces the number of SCHC ACKs transmitted, which MAY be especially beneficial in asymmetric scenarios.
 Because the SCHC Fragments use the uplink of the underlying LPWAN technology, which has higher capacity than downlink.
-The receiver transmits an SCHC ACK only after the complete window transmission and if at least one SCHC Fragment of this window has been lost.
-An exception to this behavior is in the last window, where the receiver MUST transmit an SCHC ACK, including the C bit set based on the MIC checked result, even if all the SCHC Fragments of the last window have been correctly received.
+The receiver transmits a SCHC ACK only after the complete window transmission and if at least one SCHC Fragment of this window has been lost.
+An exception to this behavior is in the last window, where the receiver MUST transmit a SCHC ACK, including the C bit set based on the MIC checked result, even if all the SCHC Fragments of the last window have been correctly received.
   The SCHC ACK gives the state of all the SCHC Fragments (received or lost).
-Upon an SCHC ACK reception, the sender retransmits the lost SCHC Fragments.
-If an SCHC ACK is not transmitted back by the receiver at the end of a window, the sender assumes that all SCHC Fragments have been correctly received.
+Upon a SCHC ACK reception, the sender retransmits the lost SCHC Fragments.
+If a SCHC ACK is not transmitted back by the receiver at the end of a window, the sender assumes that all SCHC Fragments have been correctly received.
 When the SCHC ACK is lost, the sender assumes that all SCHC Fragments covered by the lost SCHC ACK have been successfully delivered, so the sender continues transmitting the next window of SCHC Fragments.
 If the next SCHC Fragments received belong to the next window, the receiver will abort the on-going fragmented packet transmission.
 See further details in {{ACK-on-Error-subsection}}.

-The same reliability mode MUST be used for all SCHC Fragments of an SCHC Packet.
+The same reliability mode MUST be used for all SCHC Fragments of a SCHC Packet.
 The decision on which reliability mode will be used and whether the same reliability mode applies to all SCHC Packets is an implementation problem and is out of the scope of this document.

 Note that the reliability mode choice is not necessarily tied to a particular characteristic of the underlying L2 LPWAN technology, e.g. the No-ACK mode MAY be used on top of an L2 LPWAN technology with symmetric characteristics for uplink and downlink.
 This document does not make any decision as to which SCHC Fragment reliability mode(s) are supported by a specific LPWAN technology.